raiden-network/spec/pathfinding_service.rst

         }
     // Result for failure
     {
-        "error": "No suitable path found."
+        "errors": "No suitable path found."
     }